Bug #14390

 At this point, I would be happy with whatever solution prevents Squid from dropping perfectly legitimate HTTPS traffic.

-Updated by Simon Byrnand 7 months ago
+Updated by Simon Byrnand about 1 year ago

 Denis Roy wrote in #note-9: